Written by Nihal Dhingra, a grade 9 student

 In the 1980s, the average ice cover in July was 3.8 million square miles, whereas alarmingly in July 2020 the area covered fell to 2.8 million square miles.

 This is a cause for worry.

-Why is the ice cover loss so causing shock or dismay; horrific?
+Why is the ice cover loss so appalling?

 Everything on our planet is interconnected, and drastic changes at one end often set off a ripple effect.

-The Arctic sea ice reflects sunlight off its in its original condition; unspoilt. white snow surfaces.
+The Arctic sea ice reflects sunlight off its pristine white snow surfaces.
 This frozen sea at the top of the world acts as a giant screen that helps keep the planet cool and its temperature stable.

 Now, with the Arctic Ice melting due to climate change and global warming, the opposite is happening – the earth is experiencing extreme temperatures and far too many natural disasters.

 Rising temperatures mean more of this reflective white ice melts and warmer our planet gets, as dark blue waters absorb more of the sun’s rays making it warmer and thus melting more ice- a vicious circle.

 With the planet warming, greenhouse emissions rise, and almost every aspect of life is affected – coastal erosion, loss of Artic natural habitat, rising sea levels, global warming, etc. are just a few of the disastrous repercussions of the Arctic ice melting.